Church of the SubGenius: Devivals

 Local groups of members of the Church of the SubGenius are known as "clenches".
 They host periodic events known as "devivals", which include sermons, music, and other art forms.
 The term is used by both the Church of the SubGenius and Discordianism for a gathering or festival of followers.
 The name is a pun on Christian revivals.

 At devivals, leaders take comical names and give angry rants.
 Many take place at bars or similar venues.
 Cusack compares the style of the services to Pentecostal revivalism; David Giffels of the Akron Beacon Journal calls them "campy preaching sessions".
 Cusack posits that these events are examples of Peter Lamborn Wilson's concept of Temporary Autonomous Zones, spaces in which the ordinary constraints of social control are suspended.
 On one occasion, the presence of a Church leader's wife at a SubGenius meeting that included public nudity and a goat costume contributed to her losing custody of her children in a court case.
-But the publicity surrounding the event was a boon to the Church's recruitment efforts.
+However, the publicity surrounding the event was a boon to the Church's recruitment efforts.

 The Church also celebrates several holidays in honor of characters from fiction and popular culture, such as Monty Python, Dracula, and Klaatu.
 The Association for Consciousness Exploration and pagan groups have occasionally assisted the Church in its events.
-Some SubGenius members put little emphasis on meetings, citing the Church's focus on individualism, though the Book of the SubGenius discusses community.
+Some SubGenius members put little emphasis on meetings, citing the Church's focus on individualism; however, the Book of the SubGenius discusses community.

 SubGenius devivals are not regularly scheduled, but are recorded on the SubGenius website.
 Devivals have been held in multiple U.S. states, as well as China, the Netherlands, and Germany.
 The Church has also held Devivals at non-SubGenius events, such as Burning Man and the Starwood Festival.

-The Cyclone of Slack was a devival in Portland, Oregon, in October 2009 put on by the Church of the SubGenius and the organizers of Esozone.
+The Cyclone of Slack was a devival in Portland, Oregon, in October 2009; it was organized by the Church of the SubGenius and the organizers of Esozone.
 One of its more bizarre moments was when the alcohol and fire-and-brimstone sermon-fueled crowd in front of the stage began to sit down in twos and threes when the Duke of Uke began to play his ukulele.

-The "Go Fuck Yourself" devival was held in Astoria, New York, in October 2010 by the Church of the SubGenius at the Wonderland Collective.